 Knowledge and Expertise

-My varied research interests have given me a breadth of knowledge across several areas of instructional systems design and technology.
+My varied research interests have given me a breadth of knowledge and expertise across several areas of instructional systems design and technology.

 Though pragmatist is a newly acquired descriptor of myself, I list it first because on reflection of my work thus far, I can see the pragmatist underpinnings in my research goals.
 As a K12 teacher, I always worked to find pragmatic solutions to the problems that arose in my classroom or in my school.
 In my past research, I have sought to find what works in relation to using mobile instant messaging in my published article “GroupMe: Investigating Use of Mobile Instant Messaging in Higher Education Courses” and teaching pre-service teachers during a pandemic in my book chapter mentioned above.
 However, I am still new to this philosophical approach, and I am still learning exactly what it means to be a pragmatist, including the variations of pragmatism.
 To learn more, I read William James’ lectures Pragmatism: A New Name for Some Old Ways of Thinking and am currently reading The Metaphysical Club by Louis Menand.
 I have several other books on pragmatism on my reading list and intend to continue learning what it means to be a pragmatist and how it can continue to inform my research and teaching.